camunda/camunda-docs/docs/self-managed/zeebe-gateway-deployment/the-zeebe-gateway.md

 ## Why do we have it and what problems does it solve?

-The Zeebe gateway protects the brokers from external sources.
-It allows the creation of a demilitarized zone ([DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))) and the Zeebe gateway is the only contact point.
+The Zeebe Gateway protects the brokers from external sources.
+It allows the creation of a demilitarized zone ([DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))) and the Zeebe Gateway is the only contact point.

-The Zeebe gateway also allows you to easily create clients in your language of choice while keeping the client implementation as thin as possible.
+The Zeebe Gateway also allows you to easily create clients in your language of choice while keeping the client implementation as thin as possible.
 There are already several client implementations available, officially-supported, and community-maintained.
 Check the list [here](../../apis-clients/overview.md).

 The gateway can be run and scaled independently of the brokers, which allows separating the concerns of the applications.

 ## Embedded versus standalone

-The Zeebe gateway can be run in two different ways: embedded and standalone.
+The Zeebe Gateway can be run in two different ways: embedded and standalone.

 ### Embedded